Eribakova/CS5010/README.md

 ## Objectives

 We wanted to explore how people's social behavior changed with COVID-19, particularly their activity outdoors.
 In the Washington DC area, there were mixed policies about outdoor social gatherings.
 Many parks were closed throughout the summer.
 However, recreational pathways remained open even when social distancing was difficult if not impossible, and the major DC area trails remained crowded and even broke weekend records for usage in March 2020 as cases were escalating.
-We examined the public's use of rental bikes to guage how the public took precautions or increased their risks during course of the pandemic.
+We examined the public's use of rental bikes to guage how the public took precautions or increased their risks throughout 2020 to the present.

+Our central analytic question is whether bikesharing declined in Virginia relative to the previous year.
 Many cities reported a spike in bicycle sales and bike sharing.
 For example, Chicago reported “unprecedented demand” in its bike-sharing system.
 We wanted to see if the Washington DC area experienced a similar spike or if public health restrictions and precautions - which led reduced tourism and commuting -- caused a net reduction in usage, mitigating the potential risks of biking on narrow paths and on roads.

-Our central analytic question is whether bikesharing declined in Virginia relative to the previous year.
-To what extent did the number of trips change?
-Did the pandemic foster a boom in demand like in Chicago?
-Or, did bikesharing in DC decline in response to public health concerns, restrictions and loss of tourism?
 If the public were consistently taking increased precautions in all aspects of their public behavior we would expect to see bikesharing decrease and for trips to be shorter, especially in more crowded areas.

-Based on our findings, we hoped to explore how this data could be used in urban planning, transportation, and public health policies.
-Briefly, we conclude that such interventions should be considered.
+Finally, we hoped to explore how an analysis like this, if expanded, could be used in urban planning, transportation, and public health policies.
+Briefly, we conclude that our analysis could help tailor the pandemic response regarding bikesharing and other forms of outdoor recreation.

 ## Data set